 Findings Supporting Evidence The Parent Center is a completely parent run organization that focuses on being an active partner in the learning/teaching process.
 Parent Center They also fundraise throughout the school year to help our students with school supplies, provide cap and gown for seniors in financial Daily Bulletin need, scholarships, and emergency money to those families that have suffered a loss.
 Parents offer support and help to individual teachers.
 ConnectEd Parent Center shows support for teachers throughout the year and I.E.P.
 Spanish specifically during staff appreciation week.
 A number of our involved parents are bilingual and have made efforts to reach out to our Translators Spanish speaking community.
 Parent Teacher Conferences Daily announcements, upcoming events and other important information are available on the school website for parents and community members.
 Parenting Classes E.L.A.C Meetings Administration uses ConnectEd to provide phone messages to parents regarding important information in both English and Spanish: updates, district-wide events, and emergencies for parents and Twitter students.
-This can be set-up to go out to all staff, students, parents, Remind (formerly or anyone in the district.
+This can be set-up to go out to all staff, students, parents, or anyone in the district.
 In addition, HHS has recently begun using Remind (formerly Remind101) and Twitter to reach out to parents and community members in an effort to use another means of communication.
-Remind101) communication.
-Special Education I.E.P.'s are translated into Spanish for Spanish- speaking parents at the District Office.
+Remind (formerly Remind101) Special Education I.E.P.'s are translated into Spanish for Spanish- speaking parents at the District Office.
 The District provides qualified translators to keep parents informed of their student's progress, goals for the year, and any other concerns parents may have.
-The Counseling office provides parents with the opportunity to set up in their students learning process.

-Bilingual parenting classes are offered through the District Office a parent teacher conference so that parents can stay actively involved family resource center.
+a parent teacher conference so that parents can stay actively involved in their students learning process.

+The Counseling office provides parents with the opportunity to set up family resource center.
 They cover a variety of topics such as, grandparents raising grandchildren, how to help your child get good grades, bullying, drug and alcohol abuse, etc. Parents who are interested in such classes can get a flier in the HHS counseling center, the front office, or the family resource center on third Ave.